anniedelgee/blast-from-the-past/README.md

 When you start the application, you will be presented with the retro-inspired 90's aesthetic User Interface.
 From here, you can navigate to different features of this application by using your cursor to hover over the main features on the page.

-- Arcade Games: Blast from the Past offers two classic arcade games for you to play.
+- Arcade Games: Blast from the Past offers three arcade games for you to play.
 You can easily switch between the games and save your highscore.
 - To-do List: Add, edit, remove and strikethrough tasks to keep track of your daily activities.
 - Quote of the Day: Get a new inspirational quote everytime you refresh your page to help motivate and inspire you.
 - Spotify web API: Customise your desktop music experience by connecting your spotify account and choosing favourite playlists to play while using the application.